Distemper (paint): Soft distemper

 The National Gallery, London, distinguishes between the techniques of glue, glue size, or glue-tempera, which is how they describe their three Andrea Mantegnas in the medium, and distemper, which is how they describe their Dirk Bouts and two Édouard Vuillards (see below).
 Other sources would describe the Mantegnas as also being in distemper.

 In modern practice, distemper painting is often employed for scenery painting in theatrical productions and other short-term applications, where it may be preferred to oil paint for reasons of economy.
 Contemporary artist John Connell was known for using distemper in paintings sometimes as large as ten feet.

 In architecture, distemper paints usually consist of a glue binder with calcium carbonate as the base pigment.

 Military use

 Distemper was used extensively by German and Soviet forces for winter camouflage during World War II.
-Because ordinary camouflage patterns were ineffective in the heavy snow conditions on the Eastern front, aircraft, tanks, and other military vehicles were hastily brush-painted with plain white distemper during the winter of 1941–1942.
+Because ordinary camouflage patterns were ineffective in the heavy snow conditions on the Eastern Front, aircraft, tanks, and other military vehicles were hastily brush-painted with plain white distemper during the winter of 1941–1942.
 Because distemper is water-soluble, photographs showing winter camouflage often show it badly eroded.

-During the invasion of Normandy on June 6, 1944, all Allied aircraft participating in the invasion were marked on the wings and fuselage with "invasion stripes" painted with distemper so that naval or ground-based gunners would not mistake them for German planes and fire on them as had happened during the invasion of Sicily in 1943.
+During the invasion of Normandy on June 6, 1944, all Allied aircraft participating in the invasion were marked on the wings and fuselage with "invasion stripes" painted with distemper so that naval or ground-based gunners would not misidentify them as German and fire on them, as had happened during the invasion of Sicily in 1943.